 Key program details related to compensation include:

-- Compensation through the program will not be capped.
+- Compensation through the program was not capped.

-- Compensation will be determined on a case-by-case basis.
+- Compensation was determined on a case-by-case basis.

-- There is no time limit on claims.
-Older claims will be considered by the program as well as those cases still within the legal statute of limitations.
+- There was no time limit on claims.
+Older claims were considered by the program as well as those cases still within the legal statute of limitations.

-- Claimants who recruited other girls for Epstein under duress may also be considered for compensation.
+- Claimants who recruited other girls for Epstein under duress were also considered for compensation.

-Victims who receive compensation through the Epstein VCP waive their rights to future litigation against the estate.
+Victims who received compensation through the Epstein VCP waived their rights to future litigation against the estate.
 This is common among compensation funds and other settlement agreements.
 Victims can withdraw or reject the awarded compensation at any point before signing a settlement agreement.